ryanrvargas/TODO-list/README.md

-This is made to 7.1 Project TODO list
+This is made for 7.1 Project TODO list